jedwards1230/personal-website/src/about.md

 ## Summary

-Software developer with a focus in web applications and systems design
+Software developer with a focus in web applications and systems design.

+2 cats.

+Looking for in my next role: I am looking for a role where I can wear many hats, from system design to the user experience and from database to onSubmit events.
+I enjoy being challenged in all areas of development.

 ## Skills